-- And 1857's Dred Scott, which ruled that Blacks, slave or free, were "so far inferior that they had no rights which the white man was bound to respect."
+- And 1857's Dred Scott v.
+Sanford, which ruled that black people, enslaved or free, were "so far inferior that they had no rights which the white man was bound to respect."

 Reacting to Brown: Hope and hatred

-When the Brown decision was announced, the Chicago Defender, a long-standing African American newspaper, said this: "Neither the atom bomb nor the hydrogen bomb will ever be as meaningful to our democracy as the unanimous declaration of the Supreme Court that racial segregation violates the spirit and the letter of our Constitution."
+When the Brown decision was announced, the Chicago Defender, a long-standing African-American newspaper, printed this: "Neither the atom bomb nor the hydrogen bomb will ever be as meaningful to our democracy as the unanimous declaration of the Supreme Court that racial segregation violates the spirit and the letter of our Constitution."

-While fear of reprisal kept many Blacks from celebrating publicly, the decision still inspired tremendous emotion.
+While fear of reprisal kept many black people from celebrating publicly, the decision still inspired tremendous emotion.
 James T. Patterson's book, Brown v.
 Board of Education: A Civil Rights Milestone and its Troubled Legacy, describes one reaction:

-But not all Blacks celebrated.
-Some worried that desegregation would further alienate Blacks in white society; that it would lead to the elimination of jobs for black school teachers; that it would do little to eliminate the racism in people's hearts and minds.
+But not all African Americans celebrated.
+Some worried that desegregation would further alienate black people in white society; that it would lead to the elimination of jobs for black school teachers; that it would do little to eliminate the racism in people's hearts and minds.

-Among Whites, many in the North and West, unaffected by the ruling, still saw it as positive.
+Among white people, many in the North and West, unaffected by the ruling, still saw it as positive.
 Conversely, white southern leaders and southern newspapers loudly and angrily denounced the decision.

 Consider the May 18, 1954, editorial in the Jackson, Miss., Daily News: